When you notice your mower is no longer giving you a good cut, it’s time to inspect the mower for damaged or worn parts.

 You will need to remove metal from the end of the blade that is hanging lower until the blade sits level.

-3. Mower Blade is Bent on a WORX Electric Mower
+3. Mower Blade is Bent

 When your blade impacts a solid object like a rock, stump, or toy, it can bend causing your WORX mower to give a bad cut.